Ultis/rawr/ReadMe.txt

 Rawr.exe - The Rawr application
 Source - This folder contains the Visual Studio 2005 C# project for Rawr.
 This is all of the source code, so that you can build it yourself, and peruse the source code if you are concerned about it containing anything malicious (it doesn't).
 ItemCache.xml - This is the file that Rawr saves its item database to.
 I've included my current one, which contains a fair number of items for each slot.

-After running Rawr, you'll see this folder in the Rawr folder as well:
+BuffCache.xml - This is the file that Rawr saves its buff database to.
+This should be complete as of the time of writing (2.3.0).
+If new enchants come out, you can edit the xml and relaunch Rawr.
+EnchantCache.xml - Same as BuffCache, but for enchants.
 Images - This folder containts the images of all of the items that Rawr has in its item database.
 Whenever Rawr needs an item/gem's icon, it'll look here first.
 If you don't have the correct icon, it'll download it from the Armory.
-Because of that behavior, I haven't included my images folder.

-And this file:
+After running Rawr, you'll also see this file:

 Rawr.log - This file contains a log of what you downloaded from the armory, and why.
 If you have any bugs, I may ask for you to send me this log; it'll help me in solving the bug.

 Overview of Rawr
 ----------------
 Rawr is a little windows app, designed to help you design sets of gear for your Bear.
 You can play with different items, enchants, and buffs, and see how they affect your tanking stats.
 Based on your current stats, it will also display a graph of the value of known items for a selected slot, displaying a mitigation rating, a survival rating, and an overall rating.
-These ratings, along with most of the other calculations in the app, are based on the fine spreadsheet created by HugeHoss.
+These ratings, along with most of the other calculations in the app, were originally based on the fine spreadsheet created by HugeHoss.
 Huge thanks to Hoss for the help with this project.
+They have grown, since then, and are now as accurate as possible.

 How Rawr Handles Items